feedbee/ai-read-it-web-api/README.md

-# AI Read It Web API
+# AI, Read It!
+Web API

 ## Description

-This project is a Web API that uses AI to read.
+Web API wrapper on the [AI, Read It! library](https://github.com/feedbee/ai-read-it) .
+See also the [React.js UI app](https://github.com/feedbee/ai-read-it-app).projects.

 ## Installation